DimitrisTzalo/mye_042-treegram/README.md

 I would like to sincerely thank my collaborator, Dimitrios Pagonis, for his valuable contribution and support throughout the project.

-Modified for the undergraduate course MYE042 Internet Technologies (Department of Computer Science and Engineering, School of Engineering, University of Ioannina, Greece) by Stergios Anastasiadis.
+Modified for the undergraduate course MYE042 Internet Technologies (Department of Computer Science and Engineering, School of Engineering, University of Ioannina, Greece) by Mr. Stergios Anastasiadis.